Achan (title)

 Achan is a title that was mainly in use by the eldest male members of a family in Kerala, India.
-They mainly belong to wealthy families from different communities, which is also used by Christian priest in Kerala.
+It is a word for father in Malayalam Language.
+The Christian Priest is also called "Achan" in Kerala.
+They mainly belong to wealthy families from different communities.

 There were many Achan families who were historically significant in Kerala.

 ● The Paliath Achans, who were cheftians of areas in Thrissur and North Paravur, were given rights as the hereditary prime ministers of the Maharajah of Cochin in the year 1632.

 ● The Mangat Achans of Calicut who were by tradition, prominent landlords and hereditary prime ministers under the Zamorin.

 ● The male members of the ruling family of Palakkad (Kombi Achan) also bore the title Achan.

 ● Meenachil Karthas who were members of a royal family, which ruled the kingdom of Meenachil from the 15th century AD until 1754 were given the title Njanachan by the cheraman perumals).

+● Vaniya Nairs also held Achan title For example, Kunjikannan Ezhuthachan, a Vaniya Nair, was conferred the title "Nambrath Achan," by the kolathiri where Nambram refers to a place.